randylubin/story-synth-docs/src/guide/publish.md

-# How to Publish with Story Synth
+# Port Story Synth to Your Own Website

-This guide covers how to publish your Story Synth game on its own website so that anyone can create a session and play.
+This guide covers how to publish your Story Synth game on your own website so that anyone can create a session and play.
 You should already be familiar with the [How to Playtest](https://docs.google.com/document/d/1A676dhZP_4KPPhHGZ3L4ngVvo5pr3c7LQIcUD9Wgi6Y/edit?usp=sharing) guide.

 Visit [Dawn of the Monster Invasion](http://monster.diegeticgames.com/) for example of a published game that runs on Story Synth.